 Researchers conduct studies and implement programs throughout the academic year and during the summer.
 These require the involvement of many graduate and undergraduate research assistants in all facets of the projects.
 Students gain critical research and clinical skills while also having the opportunity to earn academic credits and/or a stipend (when funding is available).

 Undergraduate and graduate student positions on the team are competitive.
 If you are interested, please complete the following online IAR Intern Application.
 You will be asked to upload a cover letter describing your interest and experiences, your vita/resume, and a copy of your unofficial transcript with this application.

-We are presently accepting applications for Research Clinical Interns for 2017-2018.
-We will be conducting one of three studies/programs this year:
+We are presently accepting applications for Research Clinical Interns for 2018-2019 for the following:

 The focus of all of our MAX programs is to teach social skills and provide multiple opportunities for the children to practice skills taught.
 Specifically we work on areas that are problems for children with high functioning autism spectrum disorders: social skills, interest expansion, interpretation of non-literal language (idioms), and face and affect recognition.
 Each day/session is divided up into treatment cycles (number of cycles dependent upon program).
 The first part of each cycle consists of instruction that includes role play and modeling.
 After this instruction, the children participate in a therapeutic activity in which they practice the skills they were just taught in a cooperative group exercise.

 These positions are open to graduate and undergraduate students.
 Students who graduate in May of 2017 are not eligible unless they are enrolled in a graduate program.